Oshun2/Oshun2/README.md

 - 🔭 Studying for AZ-104.

-- 📚 Learning Red Hat Linux.
+- 📚 Learning machine learning and AI concepts related to Microsoft Azure services.